bhoamikhona/javascript/Section 11/README.md

 - In JavaScript, a side-effect occurs when a piece of code modifies the state of an object or introduces a subtle alteration in code execution.
 - In simpler terms, if a component or function is not purely functional, it exhibits a side-effect.
 - To learn more, visit these sources: [LinkedIn](https://www.linkedin.com/pulse/javascript-side-effects-react-john-musa/) and [GreenRoots Blog](https://blog.greenroots.info/what-are-pure-functions-and-side-effects-in-javascript)

+### The Filter Method

+- The `array.filter(callbackFn(element, index, array){}, thisArg)` creates a shallow copy of a portion of a given array, filtered down to just the elements from the given array that pass the test implemented by the provided function.
+- Parameters:
+  - `callbackFn` - A function to execute for each element in the array.
+It should return a truthy value to keep the element in the resulting array, and a falsy value otherwise.
+The function is called with the following arguments:
+    - `element` - The current element being processed in the array.
+    - `index` - The index of the current element being processed in the array.
+    - `array` - The array `filter()` was called upon.
+  - `thisArg` - A value to use as `this` when executing `callbackFn`.
+- If no elements pass the test, an empty array will be returned.

 ## Author